 Key audit matter How our audit addressed the key audit matter Valuation of investment and development properties (group) Refer to Notes to the financial statements - Note 2 (Accounting policies), Note 3 (Critical accounting judgements and key sources of estimation uncertainty) and Note 9 (Investment properties).
 The group's investment property portfolio includes mainly offices and some retail properties in London.
-The total property portfolio valuation for the group was £4,142 million as at 31 March 2023 (2022: £4,829 million).
-Given the inherent subjectivity involved in the valuation of the property portfolio, and therefore the need for deep market knowledge when determining the most appropriate assumptions and the technicalities of valuation methodology, we engaged our internal valuation experts (qualified chartered surveyors) to assist us in our audit of this matter.
-The valuations were carried out by third party valuers Cushman & Wakefield (the "Valuers").
-The Valuers were engaged by the directors and performed their work in accordance with the Royal Institute of Chartered Surveyors ("RICS") Valuation - Global Standards and the requirements of IAS 40 Investment Property.
-We assessed the Valuers' qualifications and expertise and read their terms of engagement with the group to determine whether there were any matters that might have affected their objectivity or may have imposed scope limitations upon their work.
+The total investment property portfolio valuation for the group was £4,132 million as at 31 March 2024 (2023: £4,142 million).
+Given the inherent subjectivity involved in the valuation of the property portfolio, and therefore the need for deep market knowledge when determining the most appropriate assumptions and the technicalities of valuation methodology, we engaged our internal valuation experts to assist us in our audit of this matter.
+Assessing the Valuers' expertise and objectivity The valuations were carried out by third party valuers Cushman & Wakefield (the "Valuers").
+The Valuers were engaged by the directors and performed their work in accordance with the Royal Institute of Chartered Surveyors ('RICS') Valuation - Global Standards and IFRS 13 (Fair Value Measurement).
+In determining the valuation of a property, the Valuers take into account property-specific information such as We assessed the Valuers' qualifications and expertise and read their terms of engagement with the group to determine whether there were any matters that might have affected their objectivity or may have imposed scope limitations upon their work.
 We also considered fees and other contractual arrangements that might exist between the group and the Valuers.
-We found no evidence to suggest that the objectivity of the Valuers was compromised.
-In determining the valuation of a property, the Valuers take into account property-specific information such as the current tenancy agreements and rental income.
-They apply assumptions for yields and estimated market rent, which are influenced by prevailing market yields and comparable market transactions, to arrive at the final valuation.
+We found no evidence to suggest that the objectivity of the Valuers was compromised. the current tenancy agreements and rental income.
+They apply assumptions for yields and estimated market rent, which are influenced by provailing market violds and Assumptions and estimates used by the Valuers which are influenced by prevailing market yields and comparable market transactions, to arrive at the final valuation.
 For developments, the residual appraisal method is used, by estimating the fair value of the completed project using a capitalisation method less estimated costs to completion and a risk premium.
-We read the valuation reports for all the properties and confirmed that the valuation approach for each was in accordance with RICS Global standards.
-We obtained details of each property held by the group and set an expected range for yield and capital value movement, determined by reference to published benchmarks and using our experience and knowledge of the market.
+We read the valuation reports for all the properties and confirmed that the valuation approach for each was in accordance with RICS Valuation - Global Standards.
+We obtained details of each property held by the group and set an expected range for yield and capital value movement, determined by reference to published benchmarks and The valuation of the group's property portfolio was identified as a key audit matter given the valuation is inherently subjective due to, among other factors, the individual nature of each property, its location and the expected future rental streams for that particular property. using our experience and knowledge of the market.
 We compared the investment yields used by the Valuers with the range of expected yields and the year on year capital movement to our expected range.
-We also considered the reasonableness of other assumptions that were not so readily comparable with published benchmarks, such as estimated rental value.
-For developments valued using the residual valuation method, we obtained the development appraisal and assessed the reasonableness of the valuers' key assumptions.
-This included comparing the yield to comparable market benchmarks, comparing the costs to
+We also considered the reasonableness of other assumptions that were not so